Claudine Barretto

-Popularly dubbed as “The Optimum Star” by various media outlets, Barretto has won 3 FAMAS Award including 2 Best Actress wins and a German Moreno Youth Achievement Award.
-She is arguably the “Queen of Teleserye,” a title she shares with showbiz rival Judy Ann Santos.
-She is also recognized as one of the actresses that helped define pop culture of the 90s, dominating movies, TVs, ads, and every place imaginable.
-Yes!
-Magazine ranked Barretto as the 6th Star Who Ruled the Decade (2000-2009).
-In 2008, she was inducted at Eastwood City Walk of Fame.

-Barretto first appeared in ABS-CBN's youth-oriented variety show, Ang TV.
-She then was cast in sitcom Home Along Da Riles that same year in which the film adaptation of the TV show became her official film debut in 1993.
-She landed her first television drama lead role in 1997's Mula sa Puso which ran for two years and established her as a household name in Philippine entertainment.

-In the Primetime Television richness she has done 11 Primetime projects such as Mula Sa Puso (1997-1999), Saan Ka Man Naroroon (1999-2001), Sa Dulo Ng Walang Hanggan (2001-2003), Marina (2004), Ikaw Ang Lahat Sa Akin (2005), Walang Kapalit (2007), and both Maligno and Iisa Pa Lamang respectively in 2008 before her departure from her mother station in 2009, leading to several planned projects such as Magkaribal (2010), which was set to be her next project, to be offered to Bea Alonzo as a replacement for the role of Angela Agustin.
+Claudine Margaret Castelo Barretto ([klaʊˈdin baˈrɛto]; born July 20, 1979) is a Filipino actress, who made her screen debut on the youth-oriented variety show, Ang TV.
+She became a mainstay in several sitcoms, including Home Along Da Riles, Oki Doki Doc, and Palibhasa Lalake, and a string of soap operas including Mula sa Puso (1997), Saan Ka Man Naroroon (1999), Sa Dulo ng Walang Hanggan (2001), Marina (2004), Ikaw ang Lahat sa Akin (2005), Walang Kapalit (2007) and Iisa Pa Lamang (2008).

 Career

-Early work ABS-CBN (1992–1996)
+Early work: ABS-CBN (1992–1997)

 Barretto was discovered by talent manager Douglas Quijano in 1992 through older sister, Gretchen Barretto, also an actress.
 That same year, she landed her first major role on television when she was cast for ABS-CBN's youth-oriented variety show, Ang TV.

 In 1993, she starred at television series Home Along Da Riles with Dolphy which further introduced her to local media.
 She also appeared in television shows like Oki Doki Doc (1993–2000), Palibhasa Lalake (1993–1998) and movie May Minamahal (1993).

-In 1993 she starred in Pare Ko with Mark Anthony Fernandez and in Oki Doki Doc: The Movie.
+In 1994, she starred in Pare Ko with Mark Anthony Fernandez and in Oki Doki Doc: The Movie.

 In 1996, she starred in various films with Star Cinema which includes, Radio Romance, her first film with Rico Yan, Mangarap Ka, her first major film role with Mark Anthony Fernandez, and Madrasta with Christopher de Leon and Sharon Cuneta.